How can you create your own fitness app? And does it really make sense? Spoiler: Yes!

-This is also a great idea when you already have a healthcare service that feeds on data from apps and devices that your clients use.
-By making a custom fitness app that integrates with the apps preferred by your clients, you’ll show that you’re paying attention to their needs.
+This is also a great idea when you have already worked on a healthcare mobile app development that feeds on data from apps and devices that your clients use.
+By making custom diet and nutrition apps that integrate with the services preferred by your clients, you’ll show that you’re paying attention to their needs.

 A great example of this symbiosis is the Keelo integration with Apple Health.
-Keelo, is an app for intense workouts and its users benefit from tracking health data via Apple Health.
+Keelo, is an app for intense workouts and its users benefit from tracking health data via the service.

 Interesting fact: The RockMyRun app made integration with other apps a core feature.
-This service allows users to build music playlists during training sessions of different intensity.
+This service helps users to build music playlists during training sessions of different intensity.
 The playlist is then adjusted based on your steps or heart rate.
-This app integrates with a wide range of products: Apple Health, Nike+, Strava, MapMyFitness, and Runtastic.
+This app integrates with a wide range of products: Nike+, Strava, MapMyFitness, and Runtastic.

 Personalization-focused apps strive to create a fitness app geared toward a very specific customer group.

 The Kineticoach app, for example, provides training programs to people who spend a lot of time on planes.
 Another example, the Shock app, offers routines created specifically for women.